bayersglassey/cobj/README.md

 Lists:

-    # Lists can use parentheses or colons+newlines.
+    # Lists can use parentheses or colons+indentation.
     # The two styles can be mixed.